Sixth Nerve Palsy

-Your child’s healthcare provider may want to wait several months before starting additional treatment.
+Your healthcare provider may want to wait several months before starting additional treatment.
 Often, symptoms from sixth nerve palsy improve on their own.
 Sixth nerve palsy following a viral illness often completely goes away within a few months.
 Symptoms following trauma may also improve over several months.
-However, in cases of trauma, symptoms are less likely to go away completely.
-Your child’s symptoms may be more likely to go away completely if he or she has isolated sixth nerve palsy.
+But in cases of trauma, symptoms are less likely to go away completely.
+Your symptoms may be more likely to go away completely if you have isolated sixth nerve palsy.

-If your child still has symptoms 6 months or so later, your healthcare provider might recommend further treatments.
+If you still have symptoms 6 months or so later, your healthcare provider might recommend further treatments.
 Some available treatments are:

-What are the complications of sixth nerve palsy?
+What are possible complications of sixth nerve palsy?

-Call the healthcare provider if your child experiences any sudden severe symptoms, like vision loss or difficulty moving an arm or a leg.
+Call the healthcare provider if you have any sudden severe symptoms, like vision loss or problems moving an arm or a leg.

 Key points about sixth nerve palsy

-Sixth nerve palsy results from dysfunction or damage of the sixth cranial nerve.
+Sixth nerve palsy occurs when the sixth cranial nerve is damaged or doesn't work right.
 This causes problems with eye movement.
-The affected eye may not be able to move away from the midline normally:
+The affected eye may not be able to move away from the midline normally.

 - Sometimes, only the sixth cranial nerve has problems.
-But sometimes, problems in other parts of the body are present, too.
+But problems in other parts of the body can occur, too.